-All applicants must apply individually for the New Zealand eTA from Argentina, including family members and minors traveling together.
+All applicants must apply individually for the New Zealand eTA from Argentina, including family members travelling together, as well as minors.

 New Zealand eTA Application for Argentinian Citizens

-To apply for the online New Zealand eTA, applicants must provide answers to the following basic personal questions:
+To apply for the online New Zealand eTA, applicants must provide the following basic personal data:

-- Passport information: passport number, expiry date, nationality
+- Passport information: passport number, date of issue, expiry date, nationality

-To complete the application form, applicants will take around 10 minutes in total, considering the questions are very simple and straightforward.
+To complete the application form, applicants will take around 10 minutes in total, considering the questions are very simple and easy to answer.

-How Long Does It Take to Get the New Zealand eTA from Argentina?
+How much time does it take to get the New Zealand eTA from Argentina?

-It will generally take 4 business days or 72 hours for the applicant to receive a response regarding the eTA New Zealand from Argentina application.
+It generally takes 1 business day for the applicant to receive a response regarding the eTA New Zealand from Argentina application.

-However, applicants are advised to apply at least 7 days before intended departure to allow sufficient time for the screening process.
-In case any additional documents should be required, there will then be sufficient time for corrections.
+However, applicants are advised to apply at least 3 business days before intended departure to allow sufficient time for processing, in case any additional documents should be required.

-Applicants will receive an email containing the NZ eTA once the eTA application is approved.
-Travelers are advised to bring a PDF format print-out of the eTA for border control.
+Applicants will receive an email containing the NZ eTA in PDF format once the application is approved.
+Travellers are advised to bring a print-out of the eTA for border control.